1 of B.B. King’s ‘Lucille’ guitars sold for $280K at auction

 Julien’s Auctions says King often used the black Gibson ES-345 prototype that was one of several guitars he called “Lucille.”
 A spokeswoman for the auction house, Mozell Miley-Bailey, said Monday that the buyer wants to remain anonymous.

 Before the auction, Julien’s estimated the guitar’s value at $80,000 to $100,000.
 The headstock has “B.B.
 King 80” and a crown inlaid with mother-of-pearl, and the guitar is autographed on the back.
-The Gipson company gave King the guitar as a gift.
+The Gibson company gave King the guitar as a gift.

 Early in his career, King ran back into a burning nightclub to rescue his guitar, and he later learned the fire started when two men were fighting over a woman named Lucille.
 King said he never met the woman but started naming his guitars Lucille as a reminder to never again endanger his own life.

-Note: This story has been corrected to fix the spelling of ‘Gibson’ in the 3rd paragraph.